Computurtle/student-discounts/README.md

 # Student Discounts
 A list of applications or services that offer free student plans or student discounts!

-Obviously everyone is aware of the [Student Developer Pack](https://education.github.com/pack) offered by, but this doesn't include everything you can access with a student email.
+Obviously everyone is aware of the [Student Developer Pack](https://education.github.com/pack) offered by GitHub, but this doesn't include everything you can access with a student email.

 ## Student Licenses